DOI-ONRR/doi-extractives-data/research/sprint-splashysunfish/sprint-splashysunfish_results.md

   - _[Clicks Filter] Oh.
 [Pause] [Clicks revenue type drop-down].
 Yeah, I don’t know what these are. but I could click on this to find out [tries to click on underlined word for definition, but it doesn’t do anything, participant looks deflated]._

 - Lists that are not in alphabetical order should be.
-This includes the company list on the reconciliation page and the drop-down filter menus, for example, the commodity menu under 'hardrock minerals'
+This includes the company list on the reconciliation page and the drop-down filter menus, for example, the commodity menu under 'hardrock minerals'.

 - People don't know how to clear the filters.